Portage at Dolan Falls Devils River Texas Fly Fishing Guides

 Devils River Helicopter tour with Expedition Outfitters

-Look for our Devils River Feature Article in Southwest Fly Fishing Magazine.
-Click on the link below
+Look for our Devils River Feature Article in Southwest Fly Fishing Magazine!

 fully guided fly fishing package...Two days guided fishing in a 14 ft. custom whitewater raft (two clients per boat),

-three nights lodging in an air conditioned ranch cabin with fireplace.
-Rock art tours and Jeep tours included on arrival
+three nights lodging in an air conditioned riverfront ranch house with fireplace.
+Rock art tours and Jeep tours included

-afternoon.
+upon arrival afternoon.
 We provide meals and most beverages.
 Cost: $1,750 per person.
-We only do parties of two, or four clients
+We only do parties of two,

 Kevin Stubbs and Bobby Barker scouting Devils River 28 Years ago.